 - Select science-based projects that enhance ecosystem function.

-- Provides program staffing for the participating federal agencies, state park agencies and park-adjacent youth-serving nonprofit organizations, with priority for supporting public-private partnerships that provide open space and environmental education for school districts to conduct classes outdoors.
+-Program staffing for the National Park Service, state park agencies and park-adjacent youth-serving nonprofit organizations, with priority for supporting public-private partnerships that provide open space and environmental education for school districts to conduct classes outdoors.

-- Provides funding to offset transportation costs, including transporting students to public lands and waters and supplementing agency and nonprofit organizations’ transportation budgets.
+-Transportation costs, including transporting students to public lands and supplementing park agency and nonprofit organizations’ transportation budgets.

 |Department of Health and Human Services (HHS)|

 |The Centers for Disease Control and Prevention (CDC)||$5 million for the Drowning Prevention Program at the Centers for Disease Prevention and Control (CDC) to prevent drownings, the leading cause of accidental deaths among our youngest children (ages 0-4).|